 The change from being in investment banking to education is probably one of the best thing that has happened in my career.

-I have three children, with the eldest son at university, and the second son at boarding school.
-Both are in UK and alumni of Renaissance College.
-My youngest daughter is kindergarten age.
-With three children, there has never been a dull moment at the weekends over the last 19 years!
+I have three children, with two boys at university and the youngest daughter at Wu Kai Sha Kindergarten.
+With three children, there has never been a dull moment at the weekends over the last 20 years!